Neale Cooper: Peterhead

 In October 2006, Cooper returned to Scottish football with Second Division Peterhead, as he took on the role of first team coach under the management of Steve Paterson.
 When Paterson left Peterhead in early 2008, Cooper took over as manager.
 Peterhead narrowly missed out on the end of season playoffs for a place in the Scottish First Division in 2008 finishing 5th, however he guided the Blue Toon to fourth place the following season and a playoff against Airdrie United.
 Peterhead struggled in the following season, however, and Cooper left the club in March 2011 with them sitting bottom of the Second Division table.

 Hartlepool United

 On 28 December 2011, Cooper was reappointed as manager of League One club Hartlepool United.
 In Neale's third game as manager, Pools managed to end their poor run of home form with a 2–0 win against Rochdale.
 Cooper brought numerous talented young players into the Hartlepool first team with seven teenagers from the club's academy making their debuts. – including Luke James.

 After a 3–2 defeat on the final day to league champions Charlton Athletic, he guided them to a 13th-place finish in the 2011–12 season, their highest league finish since he was last in charge at The Vic.
-After a poor run of form at the start of the 2012–13 season and unable to halt the slide amid a fractured dressing room, Cooper resigned as Hartlepool boss in late October after a defeat at Bury.
-He is always held in the highest regard by Hartlepool fans.
+After a poor run of form at the start of the 2012–13 season and unable to halt the slide, Cooper resigned as Hartlepool boss in late October after a defeat at relegation rivals Bury.